neilhaoyuan/risk-constrained-portfolio-optimizer/README.md

 # Risk Constrained Portfolio Optimizer

-Have a list of stocks you want to invest in but you don't want to lose any money?
-Want to make sure you're cash doesn't fluctuate too much?
-Not a big gambler and want stability?
-You've come to the right place then.
-Here's a Risk Constrained Portfolio Optimizer that will create an optimal Capital Preservation Portfolio where the variance is as low as possible.
+A Risk Constrained Portfolio Optimizer that will create an optimal capital preservation portfolio whose variance is as low as possible using mean variance optimization.
+Sifts through candidate tickers using data filtration based on user set restrictions and considerations.

 <hr>